ultimatile/Cytnx/docs/source/example/iDMRG.rst

 where :math:`\sigma^{x,z}` are the pauli matrices.
 The infinite size ground state can be represent by MPS as variational ansatz, refer to the previous examples.

-The MPO is constucted as following:
+The MPO is constructed as following:

 .. math::